 - Remove the air-fryer basket a couple of times while air-frying.
 Gently shake or toss the basket or turn over the potato cubes with a spoon, spatula or fork.

 - Place the basket with the potatoes back into the air-fryer and continue to air-fry until crisp and golden.

 - When perfectly cooked, take the air-fried potato cubes in a bowl and mix with the spices, tamarind chutney, herbs and seasonings.

 Nutrition Info (Approximate Values)

-This Aloo Chaat post from the blog archives first published in July 2018 has been republished and updated on 23 July 2021.
+This Aloo Chaat recipe from the blog archives first published in July 2018 has been updated and republished on April 2023.